TemiAremu/Haskell-Language/README.md

 > _Interesting Features_

--Haskell the programming language is built around **functions**, useful blocks of code that do specific tasks.
+- Haskell the programming language is built around **functions**, useful blocks of code that do specific tasks.
 They are called and used only when needed.

--Haskell has functions are treated as values like integers (numbers) and strings.
+- Haskell has functions are treated as values like integers (numbers) and strings.
 You can add a function to another similarly to how you would add an integer to another integer e.g 1 + 1.

--Haskell uses **non-strict semantics**  meaning that the input arguments are not evaluated unless the argurents passed into the function are used to evalute what is in the body of the function.
+- Haskell uses **non-strict semantics**  meaning that the input arguments are not evaluated unless the argurents passed into the function are used to evalute what is in the body of the function.

--Haskell has **string static typing** which means that it evalutes the code before runtime, when the code is staic and possibly as the code is written.
+- Haskell has **string static typing** which means that it evalutes the code before runtime, when the code is staic and possibly as the code is written.

--Haskell uses **strong data typing** which is evaluting properties of all inputs into a function and uses the function to sort numbers and strings of text.
+- Haskell uses **strong data typing** which is evaluting properties of all inputs into a function and uses the function to sort numbers and strings of text.

--Haskell uses **lazy evalution** which allows the result of a function to be handed to another function on the same line of code.It doesn't perform a computation unless it needs to.
+- Haskell uses **lazy evalution** which allows the result of a function to be handed to another function on the same line of code.It doesn't perform a computation unless it needs to.

--Haskell has no **loops or branching** only recursion.
+- Haskell has no **loops or branching** only recursion.

 - Haskell is based on **typed lambda calculus**.